ArchitectAK/RxKotlin-RxJava2-Android-Samples/README.md

 * `Sacn` -> Apply a function to each item emitted by an Observable, sequentially, and emit each successive value
 * `Replay` -> Ensure that all observers see the same sequence of emitted items, even if they subscribe after the Observable has begun emitting items
 * `Concat` -> Emit the emissions from two or more Observables without interleaving them
+* `Merge` -> Combine multiple Observables into one by merging their emissions

 * Coming More
 ## TODO